MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/02-search-skills.md

 > **Note**: If you have previously completed the **[Create an Azure AI Search solution](01-azure-search.md)** exercise, and still have these Azure resources in your subscription, you can skip this section and start at the **Create a search solution** section.
 Otherwise, follow the steps below to provision the required Azure resources.

 1. In a web browser, open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
-2. View the **Resource groups** in your subscription.
-3. If you are using a restricted subscription in which a resource group has been provided for you, select the resource group to view its properties.
-Otherwise, create a new resource group with a name of your choice, and go to it when it has been created.
+2. In the top search bar, search for *Azure AI services*, select **Azure AI Services**, and create an Azure AI services multi-service account resource with the following settings:
+    - **Subscription**: *Your Azure subscription*
+    - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
+    - **Region**: *Choose from available regions geographically close to you*
+    - **Name**: *Enter a unique name*
+    - **Pricing tier**: Standard S0
-4. On the **Overview** page for your resource group, note the **Subscription ID** and **Location**.
+1. Once deployed, go to the resource and on the **Overview** page, note the **Subscription ID** and **Location**.
 You will need these values, along with the name of the resource group in subsequent steps.
-5. In Visual Studio Code, expand the **Labfiles/02-search-skill** folder and select **setup.cmd**.
+1. In Visual Studio Code, expand the **Labfiles/02-search-skill** folder and select **setup.cmd**.
 You will use this batch script to run the Azure command line interface (CLI) commands required to create the Azure resources you need.
-6. Right-click the the **02-search-skill** folder and select **Open in Integrated Terminal**.
+1. Right-click the the **02-search-skill** folder and select **Open in Integrated Terminal**.
-7. In the terminal pane, enter the following command to establish an authenticated connection to your Azure subscription.
+1. In the terminal pane, enter the following command to establish an authenticated connection to your Azure subscription.

     ```
     az login --output none
     ```

-8. When prompted, sign into your Azure subscription.
+8. When prompted, select or sign into your Azure subscription.
 Then return to Visual Studio Code and wait for the sign-in process to complete.
 9. Run the following command to list Azure locations.

     ```